 In 2018, the Centers for Medicare & Medicaid Services (CMS) updated their rules to cover some telehealth services for patients in rural areas.
 However, due to COVID-19, CMS is now covering telehealth services by doctors and other healthcare providers to treat patients with COVID-19 and for other “medically reasonable purposes”.
 The new rules, effective March 6, 2020, cover virtual visits from offices, hospitals and places of residence.
 Note that coinsurance and deductibles apply.
 It’s unclear if these updated rules will be permanent – time will tell.

-What do patients think of telemedicine?
+What do patients think are the pros and cons of telemedicine?

-It seems like most patients are willing to give it a try.
+Certainly, patients realize there are pros and cons of telemedicine.
+But, it seems like most patients are willing to give it a try.
 Over the past 15 years, many studies report patient satisfaction and support for telemedical services.

 A 2015 patient survey by Software Advice found that: